kevinSuttle/dotfiles/README.md

 2. `bash/sh` are universal and shipped as the default shells in all UNIX-based operating systems.
 In other words, I don't have to install anything.

 3. Again, it's very refreshing to learn how to use the tools and their defaults, without relying on custom configurations.
 By following this philosophy, you can sit down at any UNIX machine and **instantly** know how to do, and where to find anything.
 No time wasted setting up environments, dotfiles, shells, editors, or anything else that doesn't get installed with your operating system.

+4. That is a very good question.
+My intention is that you may like the setup and want to build on it or fork it.
+It's meant as a starting point, or a model to mimic.
+You could also completely ignore this branch, and repo for that matter, not ever having any dotfiles that you've manually created.
+Your call.

 ## Philosophy
 This minimalistic approach was put forth by @SStephenson, in [this post](http://sstephenson.us/posts/on-configuration), which is highly reccomended.
 Thanks @JordanThomas for the reminder.